kandersolar/pvlib-python/paper/2023/paper.md

 the user interface around pre-built modeling workflows, pvlib python makes the individual "building blocks" of PV performance models accessible to the user.
-This allows the user to assemble their own model workflows, including the ability of inserting their own custom modeling steps.
+This allows the user to assemble their own model workflows, including the ability of incorporating their own custom modeling steps.
 This flexibility is essential for applications in both academia and industry.

 Another key aspect of pvlib python is that it is used via